corsac-dart/kernel/README.md

  (see [Corsac DI](https://github.com/corsac-dart/di) for details).
 * Provides simple module system based on Dart's built-in libraries.

+Despite of how it sounds this is actually a very tiny library (current implementation is way less than 100 lines of code).

 ## 1. Reasoning

 Regardless of the size of the project you are working on it is always